| Title: | Client Library for SpatioTemporal Asset Catalog |

 to be able to access the data.

-To sign the hrefs with your token you need to store it in an
+To sign the href with your token you need to store it in an

 items |